Lower School Directory

 Mrs. Connie Simons teaches Kindergarten at Providence Academy.
 Mrs. Simons has a bachelor’s degree in elementary education from Quincy University.
 She also possesses a seasoned child/classroom perspective, derived from many years of experience as a teacher in a Catholic school setting.
 She is a subject matter expert in the teaching of phonics, and was recognized in the 1995 archdiocese’s Outstanding Catholic School Teacher Award recognition program.
 Mrs. Simons has a reputation for creatively incorporating Catholicity in lesson plans and her efforts have been featured in several community and archdiocese publications.
 Mrs. Simons serves as the Kindergarten Coordinator and the overall Coordinator of Curriculum Review for the Lower School.

 Mrs. Robyn Steinbrueck, 1st Grade Teacher

-Mrs. Robyn Steinbrueck is teaching 1st grade at Providence Academy.
+Mrs. Robyn Steinbrueck is teaching first grade at Providence Academy.
 She has more than 25 years of experience, teaching a variety of elementary grade levels including Kindergarten, third, fourth and fifth grade.
 Mrs. Steinbrueck is a native of the Chicago area, but moved to Minnesota to earn her bachelor’s degree from the College of St. Catherine in St. Paul.
-In addition to teaching, she also serves as one of the Curriculum Coordinators in Lower School.and as an avid runner having completed numerous half and full marathons Mrs. Steinbrueck shares her enthusiasm for the sport as the Lower School Running Club coach.
+In addition to teaching, she also serves as one of the Curriculum Coordinators in the Lower School.
+As an avid runner having completed numerous half and full marathons, Mrs. Steinbrueck shares her enthusiasm for the sport as the Lower School Running Club coach.

 Mr. Tim Subialka, Physical Education